-All members of the college community are expected to familiarize themselves with the college rules and regulations and to cooperate in respecting these rules and regulations.
+All members of the college community are expected to familiarize themselves with the college parking rules and regulations and to cooperate in respecting these policies.

-All students, faculty and staff must register their vehicles with the Trinity College Campus Safety Department in advance.
-Parking on campus and on Vernon Street is restricted to college-registered vehicles only.
-Trinity College in no way guarantees a parking space after the vehicle has properly obtained a parking decal.
+All students, faculty and staff must register their vehicles with the Trinity College Campus Safety Department.
+Parking on campus and on Vernon Street is restricted to college-registered vehicles, except during major events, at which time, there will be designated parking areas.

-Preference for vehicle registration is given to all seniors, juniors and sophomores (excluding first-year students).
-Decals for Graduate, Special Academic Programs and IDP students may be obtained at the beginning of the semester.
-It should be affixed to the windshield in the lower right-hand corner.
+Preference for vehicle registration is given to all seniors, juniors, and sophomores (excluding first-year students).
+Decals for Graduate and IDP students may be obtained at the beginning of each semester.
+Decals should be affixed to the windshield in the lower right-hand corner.

-Parking decals are non-transferable and can only be obtained through the Campus Safety Office.
-Parking decals are used for identification only and decals do not constitute permission to park in a restricted area or during restricted hours, nor is it a guarantee of a parking space.
+Parking decals are non-transferable and can only be obtained solely through the Campus Safety Department.
+Parking decals are used for identification and do not constitute permission to park in a restricted area or during restricted hours, nor is it a guarantee of a parking space.

 Parking Registration Fees